LKlemens/keysecure/README.rst

 Keysecure (work in progress)
 ############################
-Store your passwords in a safe, fast and convenient way.
+Store your data in a safe, fast and convenient way.

 Build dependencies
 ##################